kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.1587   Performance information.

-\(a\) The Rotorcraft Flight Manual must contain the following information, determined in accordance with §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.49   Performance at minimum operating speed.|§27.49]] through 27.87 and 27.143(c) and (d):
+\(a\) The Rotorcraft Flight Manual must contain the following information, determined in accordance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.49   Performance at minimum operating speed.|§§27.49]] through 27.87 and 27.143(c) and (d):

 \(1\) Enough information to determine the limiting height-speed envelope.